Boundary-driven magnetization transport in the spin-$1/2$ XXZ chain: Role of the system-bath coupling strength and

 This downward turn can possibly be a signature of the onset of finite-size effects. iv) The oscillation within the plateau window emanates from the fact that TEBD is only an approximate method and additionally, the data for smaller $\gamma$ ($\gamma/J=0.1$ for example) are more `error prone'.
 This is a consequence of a weaker coupling to the baths, which is often not sufficient to suppress the operator state entanglement entropy growth (a measure of simulability) but necessary for MPS-based methods to work well \cite{Alba2022}.
-Indeed we have more stable data for $\gamma/J=1.0$. v) The onset of the plateau region essentially depends on location $r$ and hence to make the comparison of different $L$ data established on a same footing, we fix the reference site. vi) As we see in the insets, the width of the plateau depends on system size $L$ and \textit{roughly} scales as $\sim L$.
-In contrast, in a typical diffusive system, the NESS time scale behaves as $L^{2}$.
-This explains why the NESS results, such as $\mathcal{D}_{\text{dc}}$ obtained from open-system methods are contaminated by finite-size effects.
+Indeed we have more stable data for $\gamma/J=1.0$. v) The onset of the plateau region essentially depends on location $r$ and hence to make the comparison between different $L$ data on a same footing, we fix the reference site. vi) As we see in the insets, the width of the plateau depends on system size $L$ and \textit{roughly} scales as $\sim L$.
+In contrast, in a typical diffusive system, or more precisely, in the diffusive spin-$1/2$ XXZ chain, the NESS time scale behaves as $L^{2}$.
+This explains why the NESS results calculated from open-system approaches, such as $\mathcal{D}_{\text{dc}}$, are contaminated by finite-size effects.